-There are many reasons you may wish to get into property development, from the financial reward to the challenge of creating something from nothing.
+You may wish to get into property development for many reasons, from the financial reward to the challenge of creating something from nothing.

 However you arrive at the point of wishing to develop property, there are certain things to look out for that can help you make good decisions in the development marketplace.

 Whether buying an existing home to refurbish and sell on or starting from scratch and engaging a builder and architect to develop a property from the ground up, picking the right location is key.

 The location really encompasses everything about the property except the property itself.
 These factors include:

 - The local aesthetic and any good views

 - Unemployment rates and job growth potential in the area